aimms/function-reference/predefined-identifiers/language-related-identifiers/allgmpextensions.rst

 ================

-The predefined set :aimms:set:`AllGMPExtensions` contains the collection of all possible extensions in the matrix manipulation library of AIMMS.
+The predefined set :aimms:set:`AllGMPExtensions` contains the collection of all possible extensions in the GMP library of AIMMS.

 .. code-block:: aimms